cosmos/cosmos/whitepaper.md

 ### Penalties for Validators
 There must be some penalty imposed on the validators for when they intentionally or unintentionally deviate from the sanctioned protocol.
-Some evidence can be a
+Some evidence is immediately admissible, such as a double-sign at the same height and round, or a violation of "prevote-the-lock" (a violation of the Tendermint consensus protocol).
+Such evidence will result in the validator losing its good standing and its bonded gnu tokens as well its proportionate share of tokens from the reserve pool will get slashed.

+Sometimes, validators will not be available, either due to regional network disruptions, power failure, or other reasons.
+If, at any point in the past `ValidatorTimeoutWindowBlocks` blocks, a validator's commit vote is not included in the blockchain more than `ValidatorTimeoutMaxMissingBlocks` times, that validator will become inactive, and lose 5% of its stake.
+Its stake will remain bonded for `UnbondingPeriodBlocks` blocks.

 ### Transaction Fees